Shihan Malcolm Ayles

 Shihan Malcolm has a degree majoring in Psychology, his commitment always being to helping his students develop their true potential and achieve their goals.
 He believes in a holistic approach to martial arts, Shiryodo Karate doesn’t just teach self defense and skills for competition it also helps develop the individual, improving their self confidence, health and fitness, self discipline and sense of who they are.

-Sensei Malcolm is passionate in his belief that through Shiryodo Karate many peoples lives can be dramatically enhanced.
-His passion and drive clearly being demonstrated by his building of Geelongs first purpose built martial arts centre.
+Shihan Malcolm is passionate in his belief that through Shiryodo Karate many peoples lives can be dramatically enhanced.
+His passion and drive clearly being demonstrated by his building of Geelong's first purpose built martial arts centre.

-Nationally recognized martial Artist, Shihan Malcolm was a fierce competitor for many year.
-He won multiple All Styles Australian titles for Black Belt sparring and at the World All Styles Organization World titles in September 2000.
-Attended by competitors from around the world, Malcolm placed second in forms and third in sparring.
+Nationally recognized martial Artist, Shihan Malcolm was a fierce competitor for many years.
+He won multiple All Styles Australian titles for Black Belt sparring and at the World All Styles Organization World titles in September 2000, attended by competitors from around the world, Malcolm placed second in forms and third in sparring.

 Shihan Malcolm also supports and has attended many WKO (World Kumite Organization) events since first associating with the organization in 2010.
 This is a full contact karate organization, promoting full contact fighting around the world.
 Through this association he has trained with some of the best full contact fighters and coaches in the world, also bringing the same opportunity to his students.

 "Martial arts competitions are not for everyone but for those who want to step outside their comfort zone and challenge themselves there is nothing like fighting in all styles tournaments.
 Suddenly you find yourself standing across from someone you have never seen before about to fight.
 Osu.
 Shihan Malcolm."

 Shihan Malcolm featured on the cover of Blitz martial arts magazine with a 7 page feature revealing his journey fighting for action on Climate change while raising awareness within the martial arts community.